If you or a loved one are struggling, we can help. Request a callback today.

 Dual diagnosis refers to mental health and substance use disorders co-occurring in one person.
 It is necessary to seek dual diagnosis treatment for the most effective path toward mental health and sobriety.
 It is common for people to have co-occurring conditions, as mental health challenges often lead to self-medication, and addiction can trigger or exacerbate latent or pre-existing mental health conditions.

 If you are worried about yourself or someone you know and care about, you may wonder how to tell if there are co-occurring conditions.
 The behaviors of someone with a dual diagnosis are often easy to spot when you know what to look for.
 Virtue Recovery Killeen offers top-notch dual diagnosis treatment in a professional outpatient setting.
-Learn more about the symptoms of dual diagnosis and how to access the help you need by calling [Direct] or connecting with us online.
+Learn more about the symptoms of dual diagnosis and how to access the help you need by calling 866-843-0545 or connecting with us online.

 What Is Dual Diagnosis?